Difference between Morph and Ethereum

 CodeHash

-KeccakCodeHash
+The KeccakCodeHash

-is kept to maintain compatibility for EXTCODEHASH
+is preserved to ensure compatibility with EXTCODEHASH

-Block Time
+Block Time Difference

 Blocks are produced every second, with an empty block generated if there are no transactions for 5 seconds.
 However, this frequency may change in the future.